prasaar/aiwhispr/howto/streamlit/README_CONFIGURE_USING_STREAMLIT_APP.md

 You can now run semantic search queries.

-A semantic plot that displays the cosine distance, and a top 3 PCA analysis, for the search results is also displayed alongwith the text search search results..
+A semantic plot that displays the cosine distance, and a top 3 PCA analysis, for the search results is also displayed alongwith the text search results..

 ![Alt Text](../../resources/semanticplot_search.png)